 - g transparency obligations to both investors and supervisory authorities.

-The contents of the delegated regulation depart from ESMA’s original advice, which has attracted criticism from a number of Member States, including the UK.93
+The contents of the delegated regulation depart from ESMA’s original advice, which has attracted criticism from a number of Member States, including the UK.97

-The Commission has also adopted two implementing regulations, one to establish a procedure for determining the Member State of reference of a non-EU AIFM96 and the other to establish the procedure for AIFMs to opt in under the AIFMD.97
+The Commission has also adopted two implementing regulations, one to establish a procedure for determining the Member State of reference of a non-EU AIFM100 and the other to establish the procedure for AIFMs to opt in under the AIFMD.101

 To supplement these Level 2 measures, ESMA has issued Level 3 guidelines.
 These provide guidance to national regulators in the EU as to how to implement directives, regulations and technical standards (Level 1 and 2 measures).
 While the guidelines are not legally binding, regulators and market participants should make every effort to comply with them.
 National regulators are required to incorporate these guidelines into their supervisory practices or explain why they have not done so.

-On 11 February 2013, ESMA published Level 3 guidelines on sound remuneration policies under the AIFMD.98 A final report on the revision of these guidelines was published in March 2016 and the amended guidelines will come into force on 1 January 2017.99 ESMA has also published guidelines on key concepts of the AIFMD100 that give guidance on the concepts in the definition of an AIF,101 and guidelines102 on reporting obligations under the AIFMD that set out the information AIFMs should report to regulators and the times when reports must be made.
+On 11 February 2013, ESMA published Level 3 guidelines on sound remuneration policies under the AIFMD.102 A final report on the revision of these guidelines was published in March 2016 and the amended guidelines came into force on 1 January 2017.103 ESMA has also published guidelines on key concepts of the AIFMD104 that give guidance on the concepts in the definition of an AIF,105 and guidelines106 on reporting obligations under the AIFMD that set out the information AIFMs should report to regulators and the times when reports must be made.